 To synchronize the sound with specific images in your scene, you must set a start frame for your sound.
 To make sure the sound ends by a certain frame, you must set an end frame.

-Click the Play button in the Current Sound section (only the selected sound plays).
+Click on the Play button in the Current Sound panel (only the selected sound plays).

 You can only move the clip to a section that does not already contain a clip; you cannot overlap two clips in the same element.

-If you only want to hear the selected clip, click the Play button in the Current Sound section.
+If you only want to hear the selected clip, click on the Play button in the Current Sound panel.

-The Timeline view display the sound clip at the start frame you selected.
+The Xsheet and Timeline views display the sound clip at the start frame you selected.